 UI and Interaction Design

-Based on card sorting and stakeholder reviews, I began wireframing the more promising patterns.
-These were reviewed with internal experts.
+Based on card sorting and stakeholder reviews, refining the more promising designs and validating with internal experts…

 Wireframes and Information Architecture

 The next step was to create a prototype that could be rapidly tested and updated in an iterative fashion.
-I was able to work directly with the front-end code to create and modify the prototype, and this would feed directly into the production implementation.
+With the chosen UI framework, I was able to work directly with the front-end code to create and modify the prototype which could then be tested and fed directly into the production pipeline.

 Prototyping in Blend and Visual Studio

 Prototyping responsiveness and resize interactions